Tochemey/goakt/architecture/ARCHITECTURE.md

 4. The relocator spawns one short-lived **relocation worker per departed node**, so relocations of distinct nodes proceed concurrently.
 Each worker distributes the departed node's actors and grains across remaining nodes:
    - Singleton actors always move to the leader.
    - Non-singleton, relocatable actors are spread across peers.
-   - Grains are distributed evenly.
+   - Grains are distributed evenly; each target then dispatches on the grain's own relocation intent (eager grains are reactivated up front, lazy grains only have their directory entry released so they re-activate on next use).
-5. The worker recreates the leader's share locally and hands each peer its whole share in batched `RelocateBatch` requests (at most 500 items per request, retried twice before the peer is considered unreachable).
+5. The worker handles the leader's share locally and hands each peer its whole share in batched `RelocateBatch` requests (at most 500 items per request, two attempts each before the peer is considered unreachable).
 An unreachable peer's unsent remainder is moved once to the next surviving peer.
 6. Failures are isolated per item: a failing actor, grain, or peer never aborts the rest of the rebalance.
 The items that could not be relocated are reported in a single `RelocationFailed` event on the event stream.
 7. On completion the worker deletes the departed node's peer state from the cluster store, releases the relocation job (`endRelocation`), and stops.
 A worker that dies abnormally (a panic stops it) leaves its job registered, and the relocator's `Terminated` handler aborts and reports the relocation.